Coaching the Next Farm Team

 About the Mentorship Program

-Give farming a future through mentorship!
-Starting or developing a farm business is hard.
-Experienced farmers have a wealth of knowledge and skills to share with rookie farmers to help field the next team of farmers.
-A mentoring relationship not only benefits a new farmer, but can provide learning and networking for mentors as well.
+Be a part of the future of farming!
+Starting a farm business is hard, and experienced farmers have a wealth of knowledge and skills to pass on to the next team of farmers.
+A mentoring relationship not only benefits a new farmer, but can also provide mentors with new learning and networking opportunities.

 Program Overview and Benefits

-- One visit by the mentor to the mentee’s farm land or an alternate site if the mentee is still seeking land
+- One visit by the mentor to the mentee’s farm (or an alternate site if the mentee is still seeking land)

 Who is eligible to be a mentor?
 What is a mentor’s role?

 Farmers with substantial experience (typically 10 years or more) in commercial farming are eligible to

 - Responding to specific questions from their mentee

 - Aiding in development of management skills